-2.9.2 Effect of the Take
+2.8.2.
+Effect of the Take

-In the opinion, NMFS determined that the amount or extent of anticipated take, coupled with other effects of the proposed action, is not likely to result in jeopardy to the species or destruction or adverse modification of critical habitat.
+In this Opinion, NMFS determined that the amount or extent of anticipated take, coupled with other effects of the proposed action, is not likely to result in jeopardy to the species or destruction or adverse modification of critical habitat.

-2.9.3 Reasonable and Prudent Measures
+2.8.3.
+Reasonable and Prudent Measures